tcc-npg/cs52/README.md

    ```

 11. Open your browser and navigate to `http://localhost:8080`.
 This will take you to login page.
 You may then register
-    for an account by click the register link.
+    for an account by clicking the register link.

 ![register.png](register.png)
 ![dashboard.png](dashboard.png)